-Head of Private Client Amy Nelson has specialised exclusively in Wills and lifetime planning since 2006, giving her exceptional expertise in this complex area.
+The head of our Private Client team Amy Nelson has specialised exclusively in Wills and lifetime planning since 2006, giving her exceptional expertise in this complex area.
 Amy is a member of the Society of Trust & Estate Practitioners (STEP), a worldwide organisation for most experienced and senior practitioners in the field of inheritance law.

 Amy is supported by an able team of legal specialists who you can read more about here.

-How we can help you with making a Will
+How we can help you with your Will

 Making a Will

-You should review your Will at least every 5 years so you can consider how your personal and financial circumstances may have changed in that time and any changes you need to make to your Will as a result.
-It is also important to bear in mind that any Will you have will become invalid if you get married.
+It is sensible to fully review your Will at least every 5 years so you can consider how your personal and financial circumstances, and the law may have changed in that time and any changes you may want to consider making to your Will as a result.
+It is also important to bear in mind that any Will you have may become invalid if you get married.

-Inheritance disputes are, sadly, all too common.
-They can occur where someone dies without leaving a Will, where a Will is unclear or where someone is simply unhappy with the contents of a Will they expected to benefit from.
+Inheritance disputes are sadly, all too common.
+They can occur where someone dies without leaving a Will, where a Will is unclear or where someone is simply unhappy with the contents of a Will or provision from an estate they expected to benefit from.

-Our contentious probate experts advise both those seeking to dispute a Will and those acting for the estate who need to defend Will claims.
-We can advise you on your legal position and the available options, giving you the best chance of achieving a swift and cost-effective outcome without court proceedings, if possible.
+Our Contentious Probate experts advise both those seeking to dispute a Will and those acting for the estate who need to defend claims.
+We can advise you on your legal position and the available options, giving you the best chance of achieving a swift and cost-effective outcome, without court proceedings if possible.